 She hid her face, sighed a lot, and refused to discuss what the problem was.
 She never did reach acceptance.

 In terms of being a clown, costume is very important.
-I am not sure this obstacle can be overcome without extensive therapy.
+I’m not sure this aversion to costume can be overcome without extensive therapy.
 If she acts this way over a bandana, what might she do when I put big shoes on her?

 Wikihow’s first sentence about Clown College reinforces something all of us knew from the beginning of our academic careers before we ever set foot in a kindergarten classroom, but we were unable to convince our parents of it.

 We didn’t feel a formal education in reading and writing was strictly necessary, because we were going to set the world on fire with our ‘natural talents.’
 If you’ll remember, your parents never bought it.

 Wikihow is quoted here in italics: Note that most circuses do not recommend you use college or acting schools as a path to working in a circus.
 Talent is what counts.
 The circus is built up of talent and skill, guts and glory.

 Sugar tries to tell me this in so many barks.
 She insists that calculus, the history of the world, and Victorian era literature are unimportant.
 “Guts and glory” count.

 No one embodies guts and glory like a circus clown.

 However, Wikihow’s next sentence gave me ammunition in our debate on the necessity of academics: Find a circus that is local, or near you.
 Sometimes, if you’re in good, you alone will impress them.
 School may not be necessary, unless you believe in yourself you cannot perfect a certain act you have been wishing to perfect, school may be a good idea.

 This explanation (possibly written by a clown valedictorian), is virtually incomprehensible.
 We will skip over it.